linkerd/linkerd/linkerd/docs/config.md

 --- | ------------- | -----------
 ip | `0.0.0.0` | IP for the admin interface.
 port | `9990` | Port for the admin interface.
-tls | no tls | The admin interface will serve over TLS if this parameter is provided. see [TLS](#server-tls).
+httpIdentifierPort | none | Port for the http identifier debug endpoint. tls | no tls | The admin interface will serve over TLS if this parameter is provided. see [TLS](#server-tls).

 #### Administrative endpoints